nickdekruijk/forge-redirect/README.md

 # Usage
 Create a site on forge and add the GitHub Repository nickdekruijk/forge-redirect
 After installation create a LetsEncrypt certificate.
-Finally edit the .env as you please or use this [.env.example](.env.example):
+Finally add at least REDIRECT_TO to your .env file or copy and edit this [.env.example](.env.example):
 ```php
 # Redirect to this URL, may include subdomains or subfolders
 REDIRECT_TO="https://redirecttodomain.com/"